kamax-matrix/mxisd/README.md

 ## Community
 Over Matrix: [#mxisd:kamax.io](https://matrix.to/#/#mxisd:kamax.io) ([Preview](https://view.matrix.org/room/!NPRUEisLjcaMtHIzDr:kamax.io/))

-For more high-level discussion about the Identity Server architecture/API, go to  [#matrix-identity:kamax.io](https://matrix.to/#/#matrix-identity:kamax.io)

 ## Commercial
 If you would prefer professional support/custom development for mxisd and/or for Matrix in general, including other open source technologies/products: